circulatejs/circulatejs/README.md

 # CirculateJS

-A fully customizable scafolding framework for building websites, CMS's and API's.
+A fully customizable scaffolding framework for building websites, CMSs and APIs.

 ## Getting Started